 2. Visit the “Garden of Eden” in Praslin

-Praslin is the second largest island in the Seychelles and is also considered a main island.
+Praslin is the second largest island and it is also considered a main island.
 It is less populated than Mahé and is characterized by its beautiful landscape, wildlife and biodiversity.
 Beautiful beaches to experience include Anse Lazio, Anse Georgette, Anse Volbert and Corte d’Or Beach.
 Praslin is home to giant clams and you can get an up close view at Black Pearl Seychelles.

 Called the real life “Garden of Eden” by some, Vallée de Mai Nature Reserve is a famous nature park and is one of the island’s UNESCO World Heritage sites.
 The coco de mer palm, also called the double coconut, can be found in the nature reserve.
 Coco de mer palm is a rare plant species only grown naturally on the islands of Praslin and Curieuse and can grow up to 110 feet tall with fronds as long as 30 feet.
 It produces the coco de mer, the largest and heaviest nut in the world.